Retained vs. Contingency

 What is Retained Recruiting?

 Retained recruiting is typically an ongoing service provided to a client for a set fee (retainer) paid at set points during the search process.
-The recruiting company is paid their ongoing fee regardless of when a candidate is placed.
+The recruiting company is paid their ongoing fee regardless of when or if a candidate is placed.
 The fee is typically not strictly a percentage of the offered salary and instead covers a host of services around the recruiting process that are provided to the hiring company.

 The biggest advantage of these types of agreements are that they are exclusive (the recruiting company is not shopping your candidates to other companies they are working with).
 In a highly competitive market, where qualified talent is either hard to find or snapped up quickly, this is often the difference between placing a candidate and endless rounds of interviews that never fill a position.

 Most firms, like Silver Tiger Consulting, offering Retained Recruiting Solutions also offer various outsourced HR Solutions to complement an internal HR team, so their knowledge of labor law, talent development, the labor market, and HR systems in general is much more in-depth than a contingency recruiting company.
+This is called HR Outsourcing, and is a core service Silver Tiger Consulting provides.

 The retained recruiting company takes on a much bigger role than just sourcing candidates.
 As a result, they have in-depth knowledge of the hiring company and its culture.
 This not only saves a tremendous amount of time on candidate screening, but it helps “sell” the position to a wider audience of potential candidates much better so that the overall pool of candidates the hiring company is considering is of much higher quality.

-Services such as creating a company's marketing for the position, setting up and administering a company’s applicant tracking system, enhancing or setting up an internal employee referral program, negotiating salaries on behalf of the hiring company with the candidates, coordinating with international search efforts and other legacy contingency recruiting efforts, handling candidate rejection discussions, and assisting with new hire onboarding and acclimation are just some of the services that can be included in retained recruiting agreements.
+Services such as creating a company's marketing for the position, setting up and administering a company’s applicant tracking system, enhancing or setting up an internal employee referral program, negotiating salaries on behalf of the hiring company with the candidates, coordinating with international search efforts and contingency recruiting efforts, handling candidate rejection discussions, and assisting with new hire onboarding and acclimation are just some of the services that can be included in retained recruiting agreements.

 How is Contingency Recruiting Different than Retained Recruiting?